This clothing brand’s new repair program shows that the future of fashion can be circular

 Restitch, says Taylor Stitch founder and CEO Michael Maher, sets up an example of how brands can start to mitigate the enormous amount of waste generated by the fashion industry.
 Less than 1% of materials generated for use in garments are reused.
 Making those garments in the first place accounts for around 8% of global greenhouse gas emissions.
 Because producing fabric requires significant amounts of energy and water, sourcing already-existing materials from recycled clothes has the potential to dramatically reduce those footprints.

 To launch its clothing recycling effort, Taylor Stitch partnered with the San Francisco-based company Yerdle, which builds clothing resale programs for brands.
-Yerdle’s system underlies well-known refurbishment and resale programs like those run by Patagonia, REI, and The North Face.
+Yerdle’s system underlies well-known refurbishment and resale programs like those run by Patagonia and REI (The North Face runs a similar program through the Renewal Workshop).
 Taylor Stitch’s relatively small size compared to those companies posed a hurdle.
 “These platforms make more business sense for larger companies,” Maher says.
 “We’ve basically been begging Yerdle to work with us for the past two years.”
 But a few months ago, Yerdle agreed to support Taylor Stitch’s program, recognizing the value of expanding its platform both to smaller businesses and those with a less overt sustainability focus.
-“You talk to The North Face and this type of platform is such a natural fit for its consumer–it’s like it’s helping protect their playground,” Maher says.
+“You talk to REI and this type of platform is such a natural fit for its consumer–it’s like it’s helping protect their playground,” Maher says.
 “We’re trying to shift that into the fashion space for the more everyday person, because we have a strong belief that this is something that needs to happen.”

 For now, only Taylor Stitch clothes can be sent in to be refurbished and resold through Restitch.
 Customers get a credit of up to $25 for every used garment sent in.
 Yerdle manages the repairs, and then the garments are resold on the Restitch site.
 Before the formal launch, Taylor Stitch did something of a pilot run of the concept, in which it collected over 600 pairs of pants and 600 button-down shirts to be resold, with a collective savings of more 1.5 million gallons of water.
 The plan, Maher says, is to launch new capsule collections of refurbished clothes on Restitch every two months, which will give Taylor Stitch enough time to source clothes to be refurbished.
 Eventually, the brand may consider collecting and reselling non-Taylor Stitch clothes, and may also explore a program, like The North Face’s, to allow customers to use Restitch for repairs to their clothes that they want to keep.
 Right now, Taylor Stitch recommends partner repair businesses to customers looking to do so.